Association football: 90-minute ordinary time

 A standard adult football match consists of two halves of 45 minutes each.
 Each half runs continuously, meaning that the clock is not stopped when the ball is out of play.
 There is usually a 15-minute half-time break between halves.
 The end of the match is known as full-time.
 The referee is the official timekeeper for the match, and may make an allowance for time lost through substitutions, injured players requiring attention, or other stoppages.
 This added time is called "additional time" in FIFA documents, but is most commonly referred to as stoppage time or injury time, while lost time can also be used as a synonym.
 The duration of stoppage time is at the sole discretion of the referee.
 Stoppage time does not fully compensate for the time in which the ball is out of play, and a 90-minute game typically involves about an hour of "effective playing time".
 The referee alone signals the end of the match.
 In matches where a fourth official is appointed, towards the end of the half, the referee signals how many minutes of stoppage time they intend to add.
 The fourth official then informs the players and spectators by holding up a board showing this number.
 The signalled stoppage time may be further extended by the referee.
-Added time was introduced because of an incident which happened in 1891 during a match between Stoke and Aston Villa.
+Added time was introduced because of an incident in 1891 during a match between Stoke and Aston Villa.
 Trailing 1–0 with two minutes remaining, Stoke were awarded a penalty kick.
-Villa's goalkeeper deliberately kicked the ball out of play; by the time it was recovered, the clock had run out and the game was over, leaving Stoke unable to attempt the penalty.
-The same law also states that the duration of either half is extended until the penalty kick to be taken or retaken is completed; thus, no game can end with an uncompleted penalty.
+Villa's goalkeeper deliberately kicked the ball far out of play; by the time it was recovered, the clock had run out and the game was over, leaving Stoke unable to attempt the penalty.
+The same law also states that the duration of either half is extended until a penalty kick to be taken or retaken is completed; thus, no game can end with an uncompleted penalty.

+Due to the relatively high ambient temperatures in some regions of the planet, cooling breaks for the players were introduced.
+Breaks could take place at the referee's discretion after the 30th minute of each half if the Wet Bulb Globe Temperature exceeded 32 C; the breaks would last 3 minutes, with this time made up by an extended period of stoppage time at the end of the half.